SocietyForArtisticResearch/rc-pandoc-help/06-collaboration.md

 You can find all collaboration invitations under
 <https://www.researchcatalogue.net/collaboration/list>.
 At the bottom of the
 list of invitations, you can find the __backlog__.
-In the backlog you can easily find all your past collaboration interactions, including links to the expositons & groups that you have been invited to.
-If you have "collaboration" notifications switched on in your profile settings, you will also recieve an email when somebody invites you.
+In the backlog you can easily find all your past collaboration interactions, including links to the expositions & groups that you have been invited to.
+If you have "collaboration" notifications switched on in your profile settings, you will also receive an email when somebody invites you.

 ![Collaboration page](images/collaborations_page.png "the collaborations page")